Sabibilina/benchmark-application/ARCHITECTURE.md

 # System Architecture

+The following dataset will be used for this benchmark application: https://www.kaggle.com/datasets/rohiteng/spotify-music-analytics-dataset-20152025/data.

 ## 1. System Overview

 The application is a cloud-native music streaming system designed for benchmarking.
 It consists of a fixed set of microservices, each with clearly defined responsibilities, along with the shared architectural principles that govern how the system is built and operated.